 Worse, you do not want to sign up with an unpopular company that can possibly compromise your safety.
 Book or reserve a spot ahead of time.

-Before embarking on the 3-day tour towards the border with Chile, make sure to withdraw local currency in Uyuni, La Paz or Tupiza as there are no ATMs available en route.
+Before embarking on the 3-day tour towards the border with Chile, make sure to withdraw local currency in Uyuni, La Paz, or Tupiza, as there are no ATMs available en route.

 Practically everything is not free.
 Below is a list of expenses you would need to plan for in advance: